-On September 28, 2016, the Company entered into two Collaboration and License agreements and a Common Stock Purchase Agreement with Amgen.
-Under one of the license agreements (the "First Collaboration and License Agreement" or "ARO-AMG1 Agreement"), Amgen has received an option to a worldwide, exclusive license for ARO-AMG1 an RNAi therapy for an undisclosed genetically validated cardiovascular target.
-Under the other license agreement (the "Second Collaboration and License Agreement" or "ARO-LPA (AMG 890) Agreement"), Amgen has received a worldwide, exclusive license to Arrowhead's novel, RNAi ARO-LPA (AMG 890) program.
-The ARO-LPA (AMG-890) RNAi molecules are designed to reduce elevated lipoprotein(a), which is a genetically validated, independent risk factor for atherosclerotic cardiovascular disease.
-In both agreements, Amgen is wholly responsible for clinical development and commercialization.
-Under the terms of the agreements taken together, the Company has received \$35 million in upfront payments and \$21.5 million in the form of an equity investment by Amgen in the Company's Common Stock, and could receive up to \$617 million in option payments and development, regulatory and sales milestone payments.
-The Company is further eligible to receive single-digit royalties for sales of products under the ARO-AMG1 agreement and up to low double-digit royalties for sales of products under the ARO-LPA (AMG 890) agreement.
+The Company's collaboration agreements with Amgen also continue to progress as it relates to the AMG 890 (ARO-LPA) and ARO-AMG1 candidates.
+Under the terms of the agreements taken together, the Company has received \$35 million in upfront payments and \$21.5 million in the form of an equity investment by Amgen in the Company's Common Stock and could receive up to \$617 million in option payments and development, regulatory and sales milestone payments.
+The Company is further eligible to receive single-digit royalties for sales of products under the ARO-AMG1 agreement and up to low double-digit royalties for sales of products under the AMG 890 (ARO-LPA) Agreement.
+On August 1, 2018, the Company announced that it had earned a \$10 million milestone payment from Amgen following the administration of the first dose of AMG 890 (ARO-LPA) in a phase 1 clinical study.
+This milestone payment was recognized as Revenue in its entirety during the year ended September 30, 2018.

 The Company continues to develop other clinical candidates for future clinical trials.
 Clinical candidates are tested internally and through GLP toxicology studies at outside laboratories.
-Drug materials for such studies and clinical trials are contracted to third-party manufacturers when cGMP production is required.
-The Company engages third-party contract research organizations (CROs) to manage clinical trials and works cooperatively with such organizations on all aspects of clinical trials, are referred to as "program costs".
+Drug materials for such studies and clinical trials are contracted to third-party manufactures when cGMP production is required.
+The Company engages third-party contract research organizations (CROs) to manage clinical trials and works cooperatively with such organizations on all aspects of clinical trials management, including plan design, patient recruiting, and follow up.
+These outside costs, relating to the preparation for and administration of clinical trials, are referred to as "program costs".
 If the clinical candidates progress through human testing, program costs will increase.

-Net losses were \$34.4 million, \$81.7 million and \$91.9 million during the years ended September 30, 2017, 2016 and 2015, respectively.
-Diluted losses per share were \$0.47, \$1.34 and \$1.60 during the years ended September 30, 2017, 2016 and 2015, respectively.
-An increase in revenue in 2017 from the collaborations with Amgen is the driver of the reductions in the net losses and diluted losses per share, as discussed further below.
+Net losses were \$54.5 million, \$34.4 million and \$81.7 million during the years ended September 30, 2018, 2017 and 2016, respectively.
+Diluted losses per share were \$0.65, \$0.47 and \$1.34 during the years ended September 30, 2018, 2017 and 2016, respectively.
+A decrease in revenue in 2018 from the collaborations with Amgen is the driver of the increases in the net losses and diluted losses per share, as discussed further below.

-The Company strengthened its liquidity and financial position through an equity offering completed in August 2016, which generated \$43.2 million of net cash proceeds for the Company.
-Additionally, the Company received \$56.5 million in upfront payments and equity investments from Amgen.
-These cash proceeds secured the funding needed to continue to advance our preclinical candidates.
-The Company had \$24.8 million of cash and cash equivalents, \$40.8 million in short-term investments and \$104.0 million of total assets as of September 30, 2017, as compared to \$85.4 million, \$0 million and \$128.2 million as of September 30, 2016, respectively.
+The Company strengthened its liquidity and financial position through an equity offering completed in January 2018, which generated \$56.6 million of net cash proceeds for the Company, as well as the \$10 million milestone payment earned from Amgen under the AMG 890 (ARO-LPA) Agreement.
+Additionally, with the recent agreements made with Janssen, the Company has secured an additional \$250 million in cash proceeds in October 2018.
+These cash proceeds secure the funding needed to continue to advance our preclinical candidates.
+The Company had \$30.1 million of cash and cash equivalents, \$46.4 million in short-term investments and \$111.6 million of total assets as of September 30, 2018, as compared to \$24.8 million, \$40.8 million and \$104.0 million as of September 30, 2017, respectively.
 Based upon the Company's current cash and short-term investment resources and operating plan, the Company expects to have sufficient liquidity to fund operations for at least the next twelve months.